h2oai/tutorials/Driverless AI/scoring-pipeline-deployment-in-java-runtime/scoring-pipeline-deployment-in-java-runtime.md

 # Load the pipeline. 'settings' is an optional argument.
 mojo = H2OMOJOPipelineModel.createFromMojo(homePath + "/dai-mojo-java/mojo-pipeline/pipeline.mojo", settings)
 ```
-Next load the example csv data as Spark’s DataFrame
+Next, load the example CSV data as a Spark’s DataFrame

 ```java
 # Load the data as Spark's Data Frame
 dataFrame = spark.read.csv(homePath + "/dai-mojo-java/mojo-pipeline/example.csv", header=True)
 ```

-Finally, we will run batch scoring on the Spark DataFrame using mojo transform and get the scored data for the hydraulic cool condition:
+Finally, we will run batch scoring on the Spark DataFrame using mojo transform.
+Right after, we will  get the scored data for the cool hydraulic condition:

 ```java
 # Run the predictions.
 The predictions contain all the original columns plus the predictions added as new columns